kiwiirc/webircgateway/README.md

 ### Running
 Once compiled and you have a config file set, run `./websocketgateway --config=config.conf` to start the gateway server.
 You may reload the configuration file without restarting the server (no downtime!) by sending SIGHUP to the process, `kill -1 <pid of webircgateway>`.

+### Configuration location
+By default the configuration file is looked for in the current directly, ./config.conf.
+Use the --config parameter to specify a different location.

+You may also use a shell command to load your config by prefixing the config option with "$ " like so: --config="$ curl http://example.com/config.conf".
+Great if you want to remotely include a config file or load it from a service like etcd.

+Note: All filenames within the configuration file are relative to the configuration file itself unless the filename starts with "/" which makes it an absolute path.

 ### Recommendations
 To ensure web clients can connect to your network and to try keep some consistency between networks: